Exercise For Stress Relief

 Source: pexels.com

 We are all advised to stay at home, and almost everything is in lockdown.
 This is due to the COVID-19 outbreak, and it is very stressful.
 People are worried, angry, fearful, and anxious all at the same time.
-This can seriously take a toll on one’s mental health, not just for the adults but also for kids and teenagers.
+This can seriously take a toll on one’s mental health, not just for adults but also for kids and teenagers.

 Continue reading “On Lockdown: How’s Your Mental Health These Days?”